openedx/frontend-app-learner-portal-programs/docs/decisions/0003-graphql-schema.rst

 Context
 -------
 When data coming in from the designer api changes, we don’t want to leave it up to Gatsby to infer the fields and create nodes based on incomplete information.
-Instead, we would like to explicitly name the types for graphql, as to determine the exact structures that queries can have.
+If designer doesn't include data for all fields required by a query on learner-portal, gatsby won't know those fields exist, and the query will error causing the build to fail.
+Instead, we would like to explicitly name the types for graphql, as to be explicit about the structure that queries can have.
+This will also standardize the schema from build to build, as opposed to leaving it up to gatsby.

 Decision
 --------